What is urban greening (and how is it creating the cities of the future)?

 7. Creates a natural habitat for wildlife

-How can urban greening be incorporated into cities and infrastructure?
+How urban greening can be incorporated into cities and infrastructure?

 There are a wide range of greening methods city planners and businesses can incorporate into their infrastructure, including: